TaqdeesHigh/Git2Me/README.md

 - Automatically analyzes code changes between commits
 - Uses AI (Claude, ChatGPT, or Gemini) to suggest README updates
-- Shows a diff view to preview changes before applying
+- Shows a split diff view with color-coded lines to preview changes before applying:
+  - 🟩 Green for new lines
+  - 🟨 Yellow for edited lines
+  - 🟥 Red for removed lines
 - Supports user editing of suggested changes
 - Provides options for auto-approving future updates
 - Generates a new README.md file if one doesn't exist